kosamad/Cosmo-Keys/README.md

 ### Other Known Bugs

 * UX could be improved by forcing the keypad on phones to load when the game play page is loaded, automatically.
 This would replace the box I've added saying "your keypad will be here".
 I searched multiple slack forums and tried several methods to force a .click() event in javascript after setting the .focus() of the player answer box but none of the methods I tried worked.

-* When a sighted user plays the game very quickly the speech functionality can get left behind.
-The Using a different method to invoke speech (see [Future Roll Outs](README.md/#future-roll-outs)).

 ---